ramasrini1/Rent-your-space/README.md

 ## Users
 There are 2 types of users for this app 1) property owners and 2) renters The property owners will provide information about their property that they plan to rent through a form input.
-The property will then be listed on the page.
+The property will then be listed on the app.
 The renters can book the property based on the availability.
-The renter can then make payments the owners for using the property.
+The renter can then make payments to the owners for using the property.
 All the features will be provided by the app.
 If the property is rented for using the driveway.
 The renter uploads an img of vehicle id so the owner can verify the correct renter is using the driveway.

 ## Data